Tutorials

 Figure 1.1.1: Web page for data uploading in the modules.

-Figure 1.1.2: Web page for data uploading in the taxonomy module.
+Figure 1.1.2: Web page for data uploading in the Taxonomy module.

 Alternatively, users can utilize example data provided within the Cluster and Classification module.

-In the panel labeled "Try Our Test Data" (Figure 1.2.1), three example datasets are available: BCI Environmental Data (Environmental data for tree species counts from Barro Colorado Island), Dune (Grass species counts in Dutch dune meadows), and Aravo (Distribution of 82 species of Alpine plants).
-Users can select their preferred dataset by checking the radio button next to it and proceed to the next steps.
+In the panel labeled "Try Our Test Data" (Figure 1.1.3, example from the Cluster and Classification module), three example datasets are available: Aravo (Distribution of 82 species of Alpine plants), BCI Environmental Data (Environmental data for tree species counts from Barro Colorado Island), and Dune (Grass species counts in Dutch dune meadows).Users can select their preferred dataset by clicking the radio button next to it and proceed to the next steps.
 Detailed documentation regarding the data format and labels is provided beside the radio buttons.
 Additionally, users can view and download the dataset by clicking on the hyperlink following the description.

 1. Choose the desired example data: Click one radio button for the respective data.

-Data Processing
+1.2 Data Processing

-2.1 Data Integrity Check of Clustering and Classification Data
+1.2.1 Integrity Check of Data

 The data overview tab shows the data integrity checks and exploratory data plots.
 The data integrity check shows if the data meets the integrity criteria.
 The exploratory data plots show the data in graphical form.
 Two plotting options, PCA and heatmap, can be used to access and explore data before analysis.

-The data editor tab can be used to check the status of individual variables, change the type of data, edit the metadata, or delete variables (Figure 2.1.2).
+The data editor tab can be used to check the status of individual variables, change the type of data, edit the metadata, or delete variables (Figure 1.2.2).

-2.2 Filtering of Data
+1.2.3 Filtering of Data

-Rare species can be defined based on their prevalence (presence across all samples) using a cutoff for the percent of species present.
+In the Correlation module, rare species can be defined based on their prevalence (presence across all samples) using a cutoff for the percent of species present.

 Species occurring at a lower prevalence may be the result of sampling (random chance or errors), and therefore may not represent meaningful ecological patterns but noise in the data.
 However, rare species can be of interest for some analyses.

 Users are encouraged to explore the application of thresholds based on their analysis goals.
-(Figure 2.2.1).
+(Figure 1.2.4).

-2.3 Normalization of Data
+1.2.4 Normalization of Data

 Normalization procedures manipulate data so that samples and variables are more comparable.
 Choose "Automatic Normalization" to obtain the optimal normalization based on Pearson Mode Skewness.
 Choose "Manual Normalization" to use your selected method of normalization.
 These options will bring up plots to view the effect of your selections.
-The green panel presents various method options for normalization and scaling (Figure 2.3.1).
+The green panel presents various method options for normalization and scaling (Figure 1.2.5).

-Figure 2.3.1: Web page for Normalization processing with automatic normalization.
+Figure 1.2.5: Web page for Normalization processing.

-Figure 2.3.3: Dialog window for Normalization results.
+Figure 1.2.6: Dialog window for normalization results.

 In the "Normalization Result" dialog window, users can explore data distribution plots for variables and samples by selecting the "Variable Overview" and "Sample Overview" tabs, respectively.
 To download distribution plots, users can click the "Export" button.
 This opens a dialog box titled "Graphics Center" allowing adjustments to the "Format," "Resolution," and "Size" of the plots.
-After confirming these parameters, clicking "Submit" generates a hyperlink for download (Figure 2.3.4).
-Users can press “Proceed” to finish data normalization and jump into the main page of the desired module.
+After confirming these parameters, clicking "Submit" generates a hyperlink for download (Figure 1.2.7).
+Users can click “Proceed” to finish data normalization and jump into the main page of the desired module.

-Figure 2.3.4: Dialog box for Graphics Center.
+Figure 1.2.7: Dialog box for graphics center for export.

 Processing ....